Tag: AMP

 List of Plugins Tested on AMP Standard Mode: Boost Your Website’s Performance

-What is AMP Standard Mode?
+What is AMP Standard / Native Mode ?

-AMP Standard Mode is a WordPress implementation that ensures your site adheres to AMP guidelines while maintaining full functionality.
+AMP Standard or Native Mode is a WordPress implementation that ensures your site adheres to AMP guidelines while maintaining full functionality.
 It allows you to use AMP-compatible plugins and themes to deliver a fast, responsive, and user-friendly experience.

-Popular Plugins Tested on AMP Standard Mode
+Popular Plugins Tested on AMP Standard or Native Mode

 1. Yoast SEO